aidancrilly/RTClosureJAX/README.md

 E-mail: ac116@ic.ac.uk

+## Reproducing results

+The 'Examples/' directory provides a number scripts that can be used to reproduce solutions to the original and modified Su & Olson problem, as well as the training process:

+- RunSuOlson.py

+This contains the default settings used to run solutions to the original Su & Olson problem for the various models.
+By default, it reads the closure parameters from the SimData/opt_closure_params.json file which contains optimal parameters found by the author using TrainSuOlson.py

+- TrainSuOlson.py

+This contains the default settings used to train the closure relations to the original Su & Olson problem with the various models.
+N.B. the higher order flux limited diffusion (HFLD) model requires an accurate g-closure from the third order moment model to run.
+Therefore, if training from scratch, the third order model must be trained before HFLD.
+Optimal parameters are saved to a json file in 'SimData/'

+- RunModifiedSuOlson.py

+This contains the default settings used to run solutions to the modified Su & Olson problem for the various models.
+By default, it reads the closure parameters from the SimData/opt_closure_params.json file.

 ## The Su & Olson test problem

 The training data for the closures comes from the Su & Olson test problem.
 In this problem, the coupled system of equations to be solved are the following: